-To be honest, I did very little for Search Engine Optimization (SEO).
-Oh I added some meta tags for SEO and advised the client to write for the web, but not much more.
+(SEO).
+Google wasn't what it is today.
+I would add meta tags for SEO and advised the client to write for the web, but not much more.
 Today I still do all those things, however it doesn’t end there.
 If it ended there, I would be doing my client a disservice.

 Our Web Design Approach Today

-(SERPs), how well your customer engages with you socially, and how that results into conversions, whatever a conversion means for your business or organization.
+(SERPs), how well your customer engages with you socially and how that results into conversions, whatever a conversion means for your business or organization.
 We believe this all hinges around your content.

 Web Design and Content